-What happened the last time you had an integration problem between your ERP system and the business software of one of your trading partners?
+What happened the last time you had an EDI integration problem between your ERP system and the business software of one of your trading partners?

 Chances are, you had your software development consultants on the phone and asked them to fix it.
 If your consultants are capable and responsive, perhaps the problem didn’t disrupt your business for too long.
-You may have been quite satisfied with the whole process.

 But have you ever stopped to think about why these problems are coming up in the first place?
 And have you ever tried to prevent such problems from disrupting your business again?

 If so, then you’ve probably noticed that software integrations aren’t exactly designed for transparency.
 You have to be a developer to know what’s going on behind the scenes.

 Let’s take a look at why that’s the case—and then explore a better way forward for maintaining EDI integrations.